RomanS21/reproducible_result_RS/README.md

 For pip install run

 pip install ASE==3.22.1

+If errors occur that include modlue not found after going through installation try using pip3 install.

 This tutotial will also use Python modules numpy, matplotlib, os, and random.
 These are assumed to be included with your loaded Python.